Constipation in children is a common problem. A constipated child has infrequent bowel movements or hard, dry stools.

 Common causes include early toilet training and changes in diet.
 Fortunately, most cases of constipation in children are temporary.

-Encouraging your child to make simple dietary changes — such as eating more fiber-rich fruits and vegetables and drinking more fluids — can go a long way toward alleviating constipation.
+Encouraging your child to make simple dietary changes — such as eating more fiber-rich fruits and vegetables and drinking more water — can go a long way toward alleviating constipation.
 If your child's doctor approves, it may be possible to treat a child's constipation with laxatives.

 Signs and symptoms of constipation in children may include: